SCHOOL OF PUBLIC POLICY (PUAF)2101 Van Munching Hall, 301-405-6330

 The prestigious Rawlings Undergraduate Leadership Fellows Program honors the legacy of Howard Peters "Pete" Rawlings and the work he did as a Maryland Delegate.
 Participants in the Fellows program are provided specialized opportunities to develop as leaders and become champions for those whose voices may otherwise go unheard in the leadership and decision-making process.
 Maintaining a commitment to those historically underrepresented in leadership positions is central to this program.

-Fellows develop community action projects, take courses on leadership, serve at an internship, and meet both elected officials and non-profit leaders.
+Fellows develop community action projects, take courses on leadership, serve at an internship in government or the non-profit sector, and meet both elected officials and non-profit leaders.

 For more information: www.publicpolicy.umd.edu/rulf